U.S. national anthem kneeling protests: 2020 season

 Eight players on the Carolina Panthers including Teddy Bridgewater and Robby Anderson knelt while others locked arms and raised fists.
 Anderson plans on protesting for the entire season.
 The visiting Las Vegas Raiders linked arms.
 Trent Brown stood on his own behind everyone else, but did not protest.

 Washington Football Team players knelt in unison during a moment of silence before standing during the Star-Spangled Banner.
 Several Football Team players raised their fists while the visiting Philadelphia Eagles remained in the locker room.

 The Jacksonville Jaguars remained in the locker room while Indianapolis Colts head coach Frank Reich was the only person on the visiting sidelines to kneel.

 Multiple players on the Chicago Bears knelt while others raised their fists.
 At least 21 remained in the locker room.
 The home team Detroit Lions did the same with players either kneeling or leaving the field.

 Both the Cincinnati Bengals and Los Angeles Chargers stood with their arms linked.
-The Bengals are the only team in the NFL to not have any kneeling players since the demonstrations began.
+The Bengals are one of three teams to not have any kneeling players since the demonstrations began.
+The other two are Pittsburgh Steelers and Green Bay Packers.

 Jerick McKinnon and Richie James of the San Francisco 49ers both sat on the bench while the visiting Arizona Cardinals remained in the locker room.

 Malcolm Jenkins was the only player on the New Orleans Saints that protested.
 He remained in the locker room until the coin toss.
 The visiting Tampa Bay Buccaneers linked arms.

 Dontari Poe was the lone player on the Dallas Cowboys that knelt making him the first Cowboy to do so.
 The hometown Los Angeles Rams saw twelve players kneel before the Sunday Night Football game.

 Over twenty players on the New York Giants either knelt or raised their fists.
 The visiting Pittsburgh Steelers stood with linked arms hoisting an anti-racism sign while some raised their fists.

 Every Denver Broncos player knelt or raised their fists during the anthem, as well as all Tennessee Titans players, except Derrick Henry.